How do you approach writing a cover letter for a teaching job?

 What Can You Offer the School Community and Students?

 Researching the school district or organization will make a difference in what you communicate in your letter.
 You should explain why your skills and attributes would benefit the school community and what you can contribute.
-What you include needs to be relevant; if you discover that the school is big on music, and different languages, mentioning any experience in those areas is going to add value to your candidacy.
+What you include needs to be relevant; if you discover that the school is big on music, and different languages, mentioning any experience in those areas will add value to your candidacy.

 Be Genuine and Let Your Personality Shine Through